ajaybhupathiraju/Conversation-Agent-/README.md

 2. Loosely Coupled Agents: Each agent is independent, ensuring that changes to one do not negatively impact others.

 3. Clean Separation of Concerns: Responsibilities are clearly divided among specialized agents to improve maintainability and focus.

+## AI tools in development process
+- using cursor IDE

 ## What i do differently with more time